Fairview, Dublin: History

 The Richmond Road connects Fairview with Drumcondra on the northern side of the River Tolka and was laid out to provide access to Drumcondra Castle.
-The thoroughfare was a lane way until reputedly a jeweller and merchant, Francis Jacob Grose, built a house called Richmond House in the mid-1700s, from which the road is thought to take its name.
+The thoroughfare was a laneway until reputedly a jeweller and merchant, Francis Jacob Grose, built a house called Richmond House in the mid-1700s, from which the road is thought to take its name.
 His house was on the site now occupied by St. Vincent's Hospital.
 Kingston suggests that he named his house for Richmond, London, and that his building of his house in this area led to it becoming more fashionable with the merchant class.
 Grose's son was the antiquarian, Francis Grose, who is buried at Drumcondra Church.
 Richmond House was bought by the Daughters of Charity and incorporated into St Vincent's.
 Kingston reports that reputedly some Huguenots who sought refuge in Dublin built houses along the Richmond Road.

 From the end of the 1700s, industries were established in the area, in particular the manufacture of flint glass.
 One factory was established by Philip Roche.
 A factory near Ballybough Bridge made glass for Dublin Castle, and Chebsey's glass house produced a chandelier for the Irish Houses of Parliament with 1233 glass pieces.
 The density of such factories resulted in Factory Lane, which is now Esmonde Avenue.
 During the reign of James II, the Fairview area was owned by Chicester Phillips and Sir John Eccles.
 Due to the extensive tidal areas which encompassed the area up the Fairview Strand at this time, there were not many houses built in the area, with the Clontarf strand much more popular for houses and recreation.
 After the closure of the glass factories, the Coghills of Drumcondra established a green to bleach linen on the Richmond Road which was later replaced with a factory for printing linen.
 This factory was admired by Mary Delany.
 Fairview's population was still small, but some notable residents began to move to the area including Joseph Dioderice, the maternal grandfather of Thomas Elrington, in 1748.
 In 1787 Fairview was described as containing "very neat and elegant houses".